weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Proof

-(a) Ifs* = +00, then Eis not bounded above; hence {s,} is not bounded above, and there is a subsequence {s,, } such that s,, — + co.
+(a) Ifs* = +00, then Eis not bounded above; hence {s,} is not bounded above, and there is a subsequence {s,, } such that s,, - + co.

 If s* is real, then Eis bounded above, and at least one subsequential limit exists, so that (a) follows from Theorems 3.7 and 2.28.

-If s* = — co, then E contains only one element, namely —co, and there is no subsequential limit.
-Hence, for any real M, s, > M for at most a finite number of values of n, so that 5, =» — oo.
+If s* = - co, then E contains only one element, namely -co, and there is no subsequential limit.
+Hence, for any real M, s, > M for at most a finite number of values of n, so that 5, =» - oo.

 This establishes (a) in all cases.